 As a least developed country, Cambodia's products are granted tariff-free access to Australia.
 Cambodia and Australia have a bilateral market access agreement, concluded as part of Cambodia's accession to the WTO in October 2004.

 Our trade relationship is modest but growing quickly (two-way trade was $752 million in 2019).
 Total two-way goods trade with Cambodia in 2020 was valued at $432.4 million, up 21.6 per cent on 2019.
 Australian total goods exports to Cambodia in 2020 was valued at $121.4 million, up 43.5 per cent on 2019.
 Australia's existing commercial interests are focused in education services, food and beverage, financial services, mining and resources, hospitality and garment sourcing.

 Australia and Cambodia are parties to the ASEAN-Australia-New Zealand Free Trade Agreement, which entered into force on 1 January 2010.
 Australia and Cambodia are also negotiating parties to the Regional Comprehensive Economic Partnership agreement.

-The Australian Chamber of Commerce (AusCham) Cambodia was established in 1995 to promote the interests of the Australian business community.
+The Australian Chamber of Commerce (AusCham) Cambodia was established in 1995 to promote the interests of the Australian business community in Cambodia.